jmil/SFACT/readme.md

 ## General

-* Will not mess up your old Skeinforge settings as it keeps its own settings in the **sfact_profiles** directory.
+* Will not mess up your old Skeinforge settings as it will use its own settings, located in the **sfact_settings** directory, inside its own folder.

 * Deleted unused plugins and unused settings.